 If homogeneity of population can be demonstrated, or differences are taken into account (stratification) in the sample size calculation then 90/10 confidence/precision will be applied.
-A statistically valid sample can be used to determine parameter values, as per the relevant requirements for sampling in the "Methodology for Sampling and surveys for CDM project activities and programme of activities."
-Minimum 90% confidence interval and a 10% margin of error requirement shall be achieved for the sampled parameters.
+A statistically valid sample can be used to determine parameter values, as per the relevant requirements for sampling in the "Guidelines for Sampling and surveys for CDM project activities and programme of activities, version 4.0" Minimum 90% confidence interval and a 10% margin of error requirement shall be achieved for the sampled parameters.
 In any case, for proportion parameter values, a minimum sample size of 30, or the whole group size if this is lower than 30, must always be applied.
+Further, cross-VPA sampling is not accepted across groups larger than 10 VPAs and/or test.
+The parameters to be sampled are classified into monitored parameters and monitoring parameters where sampling is done ex-ante and annually respectively, as follows: